how to install plex on ubuntu server

 Installing Plex Media Server

+This script will handle everything for you: adding the official repository, installing the package, and starting the Plex service automatically on boot.
 Any missing dependencies will be installed automatically, no need to worry about anything else.
 The process should go smoothly at this point.

-First access to the web interface
+First Access to the Web Interface

 During my tests, the service started automatically, and the web interface should be accessible right away.
 You can access it via your web browser, by following this URL syntax: